tweag/pirouette/DESIGN.md

 defining the constants, builtin terms and builtin types of a language.
 The definition of the classes can be found in [`Pirouette.Term.Syntax.Base`].

-Unless preprocessed in a way or another, Pirouette languages feature explicit type anotations, no namespacing and the definitions of terms are considered to be all mutually recursive.
-In fact, almost all of Pirouette works on the type `PrtUnorderedDefs lang` which describes a set of “Pirouette unordered definitions“ for a given `lang`uage — think of a Haskell module where order does not matter and terms can reference one another freely.
+Pirouette languages feature explicit type anotations, no namespacing and the definitions of terms are considered to be all mutually recursive.
+More precisely, and apart from some exceptions that require ordered definitions, Pirouette works on the type `PrtUnorderedDefs lang` which describes a set of “Pirouette unordered definitions“ for a given `lang`uage — think of a Haskell module where order does not matter and terms can reference one another freely.